 Risk appetite is the level and type of risk a firm is able and willing to assume in its exposures and business activities, given its business objectives and obligations to stakeholders.
 Risk appetite is generally expressed through both quantitative and qualitative means and should consider extreme conditions, events and outcomes.
 In addition, risk appetite should reflect potential impact on earnings, capital and funding/liquidity.

-The Company has a low-risk appetite with respect to investing and managing business and operational activities.
+The Group has a low-risk appetite in respect to investing and to managing business and operational activities.

 According to the Financial Stability Board (FSB), an appropriate risk appetite framework (RAF) should enable risk target, risk appetite, risk limits and risk profile to be considered for business lines and legal entities as relevant, and within the group context.
 The Risk appetite framework is defined as the overall approach, including policies, processes, controls, and systems through which risk appetite is established, communicated, and monitored.
 Moreover, it includes a risk appetite statement, risk limits, and an outline of the roles and responsibilities of those overseeing the implementation and monitoring the RAF.
 The RAF should consider material risks to the financial institution, as well as to the institution's reputation vis-à-vis policyholders, depositors, investors and customers.
 The RAF aligns with the institution's strategy.

-The Company is assessing its risk appetite with respect to investing and managing business and operational activities while the Company's Risk Appetite Statement is prepared by the Risk Manager and approved by the Board of Directors.
+The Group is assessing its risk appetite in respect to investing and to managing business and operational activities while the Group's Risk Appetite Statement is prepared by the Risk Manager and approved by the Board of Directors.

-Table 3: Risk Appetite areas
+Table 4: Risk Appetite areas

-Indicator Normal 1 Warning 2 Limit 3
+Indicator Normal Warning Limit

-Minimum Own Fund Requirement ≥€800k <€800k €750k

-Common Equity Tier 1 Ratio 4 >100% <75% 56%
+Common Equity Tier 1 Ratio >100% <75% 56%

-AT1 Capital Ratio 4 >125% <100% 75%
+AT1 Capital Ratio >125% <100% 75%

-Total Capital Ratio 4 >150% <125% 100%
+Total Capital Ratio >150% <125% 100%

+Own Funds Requirement >€2,500k <€2,500k €2,194

-Liquid Assets >€200k <€200k €143k
+Liquid Assets >€150k <€150k €143k

 Return on Assets ≥5.00% <5.00% 0.00%

 Retained Earnings / Total Equity ≥10.00% <10.00% 5.00%

-Notes:
+Notes

-- 1. The level of the indicator is within the acceptable limits as per the Company's risk appetite. - 2.
-The Company should take proactive actions in order to ensure that the level of the indicator will remain above the acceptable limits. - 3.
-The level of the indicator falls below the acceptable limits and as such the Company should proceed with the required actions in order to restore the level of the said indicator to the normal predefined levels. - 4.
+- 1. The level of the indicator is within the acceptable limits as per the Group's risk appetite. - 2.
+The Group should take proactive actions in order to ensure that the level of the indicator will remain above the acceptable limits. - 3.
+The level of the indicator falls below the acceptable limits and as such the Group should proceed with the required actions in order to restore the level of the said indicator to the normal predefined levels. - 4.
 Additional own funds requirement and additional 18.75% total capital ratio requirement as per the paragraph 18 of the Law 20(I)/2016 have been taken into consideration for Normal and Warning thresholds.

-The Risk Appetite framework has been designed to create links to the strategic long-term plan, capital planning and the Company's risk management framework.
+The Risk Appetite framework has been designed to create links to the strategic long-term plan, capital planning and the Group's risk management framework.

-The Board approves the Company's corporate strategy, business plans, budget, long term plan and ICARA.
-The Company employs mitigation techniques defined within the Company's policies, to ensure risks are managed within its Risk Appetite.
+The Board approves the Group's corporate strategy, business plans, budget, long term plan and ICARA. the Group employs mitigation techniques defined within the Group's policies, to ensure risks are managed within it's Risk Appetite.